Best Electric Bikes UK 2026 – Workshop Tested Under £1,500

 Fuel prices up.
 Bus fares up.
 Car insurance up.
 After 30 years fixing bikes in Bournemouth, I’ve watched the electric bike market transform from expensive novelty to genuine transport solution.
 Under £1,500, you can now get a proper, reliable electric bike that’ll handle your commute, errands, and weekend rides for years.
 Here’s what I’d actually recommend.

-The best electric bikes under £1,500 UK market has exploded.
+The Best Electric Bikes UK 2026 market has exploded.
 Where five years ago this budget got you a dodgy hub motor on a heavy frame, today you’re looking at hydraulic disc brakes, decent batteries, and motors from reputable brands.
 Whether you’re eyeing the Cycle to Work scheme savings or paying outright, there’s genuine quality at this price point.
 Based on 30 years of workshop experience and knowing what breaks, what lasts, and what’s worth your money — these are the electric bikes under £1,500 that I’d actually put my name to.

 Our Top Picks — Best Electric Bikes Under £1,500 UK 2026